Newcastle pudding is a traditional steamed pudding with a topping of cherries. Serve with custard…

 It is appropriate that leek pudding is a recipe from North East England.
 Leeks are often grown on allotments and a prize for the best leek is often a coveted award at village fairs.
 Leek growing can be a very serious business with the secrets for prize leeks handed down from generation to generation.
 Rivalry is intense.
 There are stories of leeks being destroyed and people sleeping on their allotments to guard their prized leeks from harm.

 A steamed pudding is a fitting way to serve leeks, giving them a place of honour on the table.
 The little sign in the picture I won from Geordie Gifts who create unique gifts from the North East.
 It seemed appropriate to use it in the photo.

 Leek pudding is also known as Geordie leek pudding or Northumberland leek pudding.

-Read more: Traditonal North East recipe: Sly cakes
+Read more: Traditonal recipes from North East England

 It is not surprising that this dish was also popular during the Second World War.
 During the time of rationing filling meals would make limited food stretch further.
 Most people grew their own fruit and vegetables to help supplement their rations.

 Leeks are a forgiving vegetable that are easy to grow.
 Good in many different recipes they are in season from September to May.
 Leek pudding was the perfect meal for the wartime cook especially in the winter months when not many vegetables are in season.